Efficient Information Retrieval for Sensing via Continuous Measurement: Acknowledgments

 \section{Acknowledgments}

-D. Y. acknowledges J.-Y. Chen and K. Audenaert for helpful discussions.
-This work was supported by the ERC Synergy grant HyperQ (Grant No. 856432) and the EU projects QuMicro (Grant No. 101046911).
+D.~Y. acknowledges Ji-Yao Chen, Koenraad Audenaert and Theodoros Ilias for helpful discussions.
+We thank Benjamin D'Anjou for proofreading, and Madalin Guta and Peter Zoller for useful comments on the manuscript.
+This work was supported by the ERC Synergy grant HyperQ (Grant No.~856432) and the EU projects QuMicro (Grant No.~101046911).
 We acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).
-Part of the numerical simulations were performed using the QuTiP library~\cite{JOHANSSON20131234}.
+Part of the numerical simulations were performed using the QuTiP library~\cite{JOHANSSON20131234} and the QuSpin package~\cite{10.21468/SciPostPhys.2.1.003}.

-\emph{Note added:} While completing the manuscript, we became aware of a related work~\cite{arxiv.2204.08964} on achieve the quantum Cram\'er-Rao bound via adaptive measurement for discrete, stationary Markov chains.
+\emph{Note added:} While completing the manuscript, we became aware of a related work~\cite{Godley2023adaptivemeasurement} on achieving the quantum Cram\'er-Rao bound for discrete, homogeneous Markov chains via adaptive measurements.